Aaja Chemnitz

 Christian Keldsen

-Director of Greenland Business Association since 1 November 2020.
-Former commercial director of Air Greenland.
-Co-founder of the consulting company Visiobox Consulting in Nuuk, which works with management and strategy development in the public and private sector.
+Christian Keldsen has been the Director of Greenland Business since November 1, 2020.
+He previously served as Commercial Director at Air Greenland and is a co-founder of the consulting firm Visiobox Consulting in Nuuk, which specializes in leadership and strategy development for the public and private sectors.

-Christian Keldsen has a master’s degree in law. and is Honorary Consul for Great Britain and Northern Ireland.
+He holds a law degree (cand.jur.) and serves as Honorary Consul for England and Northern Ireland.

 Elna Heilmann

-Elna has been chairwoman for IMAK (the Greenlandic Teacher’s Union) since 1 January 2022.
+Elna has been the Chairperson of IMAK since January 1, 2022.

-She was born and raised in Maniitsoq and became a teacher in 1996.
-She has also been head teacher at Atuarfik Kilaaseeraq in Maniitsoq for 15 years.
+She was born and raised in Maniitsoq and trained as a teacher in 1996.

 Emile Hertling Péronard

-Emile Hertling Péronard is a Greenlandic film producer at Ánorâk Film and Polarama Greenland and an Academy Award Nominee.
-He has produced and distributed Greenlandic films on international festivals such as Cannes, Venice, the Berlinale and Sundance.
-For more than a decade, he has worked hard towards impoving the condiions for the Greenlandic film industry and he is on the board of Arctic Indigenous Film Fund and ARTEF – The Anti-Racism Taskforce for European Film.
+Emile Hertling Péronard is an Oscar-nominated Greenlandic film producer who, through his production companies Ánorâk Film and Polarama Greenland, has produced and released Greenlandic films at festivals such as Cannes, Venice, Berlinale, and Sundance.
+For more than a decade, he has worked to improve conditions in the Greenlandic film industry and serves on the boards of the Arctic Indigenous Film Fund and ARTEF – The Anti-Racism Taskforce for European Film.

 Emma Kate Hopkins

 Emma has been the British Ambassador to the Kingdom of Denmark since 2020.
-She was previously Ambassador in Bulgaria and has a long-standing career in the British government at senior level.
-She holds a legal degree and has worked on immigration and asylum, human rights, EU justice and home affairs, international criminal law, organised crime, as well as violence against women to name just a few.
+Prior to her appointment in Denmark, she served as Ambassador to Bulgaria.
+She is a trained lawyer and has worked in areas including immigration and asylum, EU law and internal affairs, international criminal law, organized crime, and violence against women.

 Eva Skeel Nolsø

 Eva Skeel Nolsø is an experienced leader specializing in sustainability, marketing, and organizational development.
-Currently serving as the CMO at Føroya Tele, she draws upon her background in heading product development, marketing, and HR to drive organizational success.
-Eva holds an M.Sc. in Business Administration and Psychology from Copenhagen Business School and brings background in banking, providing a blend of academic expertise and practical experience to her leadership role.
+She is the CMO at Føroya Tele, where she leverages her background in product development, marketing, and HR to drive organizational success.
+Eva holds a master’s degree (cand.mag.) in Business Administration and Psychology from Copenhagen Business School and has a background in the banking sector, combining academic expertise with practical experience in her leadership role.

 Frederikke Antonie Schmidt

-Frederikke Antonie Schmidt has founded roccamore with a mission to make more women stand strong and take their place in the world.
-Roccamore makes beautiful high heels, with insoles that shape the feet to walk as anatomically correct as possible.
-Handmade in Italy and scientifically tested by Hvidovre Hospital.
+Frederikke Antonie Schmidt is the founder of Roccamore, a company with the mission of empowering women to stand strong and claim their place in the world.
+Roccamore designs beautiful high heels with soles shaped to support the feet in the most anatomically correct way possible, handcrafted in Italy and scientifically tested by Hvidovre Hospital.

-Frederikke also sits on ByFounders Collective, the Board of Representatives for Kolding Design School and was Chairman of the government’s Restart Team for Fashion & Textile in 2021.
+Frederikke also serves on the ByFounders Collective, the Representative Board of Kolding Design School, and was in 2021 Chairperson of the Danish government’s Restart Team for Fashion and Textiles.

 Hanne Danielsen

-Worked many years in the media industry as a journalist and later CEO.
+They have many years of experience in the media industry as a journalist and later as CEO.
+They are a professional board member and hold an MBA.

 Inga Dóra G. Markussen

-Inga Dóra G. Markussen, with her roots in journalism, has had a diverse career that includes editorial roles in media, serving as Secretary General of the West Nordic Council, political leadership positions within the Siumut and today sustainability and corporate communications as Chief Sustainability Officer at Air Greenland.
+Inga Dóra G. Markussen has her roots in journalism and has had a diverse career, including editorial roles in various media, Secretary General of the West Nordic Council, and political leadership positions in Siumut.
+She currently works in sustainability and corporate communications as Chief Sustainability Officer at Air Greenland.
 Inga Dóra speaks Icelandic, Greenlandic, Danish, and English.

 Inooraq Brandt

-Inooraq Brandt is the managing director at Rambøll Grønland A/S and since early 2023 he has been a board member at CSR Greenland.
+Inooraq Brandt is the CEO of Rambøll Greenland A/S and has been a board member of CSR Greenland since early 2023.

-Brandt has a master’s degree in Arctic engineering with a focus on geophysics and geotechnics.
+He holds a master’s degree in Arctic Engineering, specializing in geophysics and geotechnics.

 Jacob Nitter Sørensen